SinisterSpatula/RetroflagGpiGuides/BootLogos.md

 > Update: I am 100% confident in this tool now and feel like it's solid.
 Enjoy!
 And let me know what you think.

-# Pi Zero boot logo Kernel v4.14.114 Pack (Offline Version)
+# Pi Zero and Zero W boot logo Kernel v4.14.114 Pack (Offline Version)

 ## Install command